vt0826/easy-chat/README.md

 ## General info

 Simple, Reliable Messaging
-Easy Chat is a simple way to message and caht with your friends and family for free.
+Easy Chat is a simple way to message and chat with your friends and family for free.

 ## Technologies